dart-lang/build/builder_pkgs/mockito/README.md

 ## Named arguments

-Mockito currently has an awkward nuisance to it's syntax: named arguments and argument matchers require more specification than you might think: you must declare the name of the argument in the argument matcher.
+Mockito currently has an awkward nuisance to its syntax: named arguments and argument matchers require more specification than you might think: you must declare the name of the argument in the argument matcher.
 This is because we can't rely on the position of a named argument, and the language doesn't